xcp-ng/xcp-ng-org/docs/management/ha.md

 xe pool-param-set uuid=... ha-reboot-vm-on-internal-shutdown=false
 ```

-The `ha-reboot-vm-on-internal-shutdown` parameter indicates whether an HA-protected VM that is shut down from inside (not through the API) should be automatically rebooted when HA is enabled.
+The `ha-reboot-vm-on-internal-shutdown` parameter indicates whether VM-initiated shudotwns will trigger a restart for HA-protected VMs, for example, when a user clicks the shutdown in Windows.

 :::